irasar/Code_quiz/README.md

 ## Usage

 Provide instructions and examples for use.
-Include screenshots as needed.
 ![alt text](assets/quiz.png)

 ## Credits